 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Madras curry bowls with crispy tempeh and cucumber
+Madras curry bowls with steamed rice, crispy tempeh, and cucumber

 In your bag

 - 1½ teaspoons Madras curry powder

 - 1 organic red or other bell pepper

 - 4 or 5 sprigs organic fresh mint

 - Sunbasket Indian simmer sauce base (tomatoes - coconut milk - onion - cashew butter - garam masala - garlic - ginger - turmeric - coriander)